Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets

 \textbf{Case 1}.
 If adding the edge $e$ to the current forest $F$ would not form a closed cycle (ignoring all edge directions), then add $e$ to $F$ and $Q$ as an edge with an arbitrarily chosen direction and corresponding translational vector $\vb*{v}(e)$ found by Algorithm~\ref{alg:edges}.

 \textbf{Case 2}.
 If adding the edge $e$ to $F$ does form a cycle, find its cycle sum $c\in\Z^n$ from Definition~\ref{dfn:cycle_sum}.
-If $c$ is not $0\in\Z^n$ and cannot be expressed as an integer linear combination of the columns from the current translational matrix $A$, then add $e$ to $Q$ (but not to the forest $F$) and add the vector $c$ as a new column to the matrix $A$.
+If $c$ is not $0\in\Z^n$ and cannot be expressed as an integer linear combination of the columns from the current translational matrix $A$, then add $e$ to $Q$ as in Case~1 (but not to the forest $F$) and add the vector $c$ as a new column to $A$.